jaylenberrien/wordle-project/README.md

 Next update:

-- Adding something that helps with duplicate letters
 - Reworking the styling of the page to look more appealing
 - Cleaning up and reorganizing code to make it easier to read and follow